A guide to the Infinity Stones in the Marvel Movies

 The films don’t really delve into its powers, instead showing it more as a general source of power capable of altering worlds when the right circumstances presented themselves (in this case, the alignment of the Nine Realms).

-In the comics: The red Power Stone grants the user the ability to manipulate energy and makes them physically imposing, increases the existing power of the user.
+In the comics: The red Power Stone grants the user the ability to manipulate energy and makes them physically imposing, increasing the existing power of the user.
 It is also used to augment the other stones and make them exponentially more powerful.

 To stop the threat, the Guardians manage to combine their essences and wield it to destroy Ronan.
 The pursuit of the Power Stone also leads to the first true history of the stones in the MCU as the Collector explains to the Guardians their origins.
 The sequel, Guardians of the Galaxy Vol. 2, indirectly expands on this with more details on the Celestials.